rizqimtiaz/EcoOracle/README.md

-integrity network**.
+# EcoOracle — Autonomous Carbon Integrity Network

+EcoOracle is a full-stack reference implementation of an **autonomous carbon integrity network**.
 Every carbon credit is a **dynamic NFT (dNFT)** anchored to a specific GPS coordinate.
 The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the